CC-Archived/promise-as3/README.md

     * Can check resolve status
     * Can cancel (*only in AS3 version*)

+&nbsp;

 Popularized in the [jQuery](http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.js) javascript library, Deferred(s) are now available for AS3 developers.
 This library emulates the jQuery v1.7 feature set of futures: Deferred, Promise, and Callbacks.
-And supports two syntactical approaches familiar to either jQuery users or Actionscript/Flex developers.
+This library also supports two syntactical approaches familiar to either jQuery users or Actionscript/Flex developers.

 Flex developers often use components asynchronously: